 You should be referred to a dermatologist who will be able to diagnose and treat this condition by looking at the area and so usually no tests are needed.
-They will need to examine all of your skin as well as your vulva.
-It may feel a bit embarrassing to have someone look at your vulva but, in the clinic, this is a normal thing to do and you always have someone with you, either a relative/carer or a member of nursing staff, as well as the doctor.
+They will need to examine all of your skin as well as your penis.
+It may feel a bit embarrassing to have someone look at your penis but, in the clinic, this is a normal thing to do and you always have someone with you, either a relative/carer or a member of nursing staff, as well as the doctor.
 The examination should not hurt and it is important that they can check this so that they can give you the right treatment to help.

 Why treat lichen sclerosus?

 The aim of treatment is to reduce inflammation, stop the itch and soreness and to prevent scarring if the condition was left untreated.

 How is lichen sclerosus treated?

 We usually treat LS with a strong steroid ointment (a corticosteroid ointment called clobetasol propionate, for example Dermovate® or ClobaDerm®) to reduce the inflammation.
 Your dermatologist will explain how much ointment is needed and where to apply the ointment.
 Parents of younger children should help with their treatment to ensure it is used in the correct way.

 If the foreskin is very tight, boys may need help to apply the steroid ointment under the foreskin; sometimes using a cotton bud can help.
 If the tip of the penis is affected, the steroid ointment should be applied there also.

 Please do not worry if there is a warning inside the box, where it says not to use these ointments on genital skin.
 These are very safe to use in this condition when you follow your dermatologist’s instructions properly.
 Weaker treatments do not work as well.